 About Us

-The California Partnership to End Domestic Violence (the Partnership) is California’s recognized domestic violence coalition, representing over 1,000 survivors, advocates, organizations and allied individuals across the state.
-Working at the local, state, and national levels for nearly 40 years, the Partnership has a long track record of successfully passing over 200 pieces of legislation on behalf of domestic violence victims and their children.
-The Partnership believes that by collectively working with our diverse membership, advocates, and state policy makers, we can deepen the process of healing and restoration by identifying and addressing the underlying and contributing factors.
+The California Partnership to End Domestic Violence (the Partnership) is California’s recognized domestic violence coalition, representing a diverse membership of over 2,000 survivors, advocates, organizations and allied individuals across the state.
+Working at the local, state, and national levels for nearly 40 years, the Partnership has a long track record of representing the needs of domestic violence survivors and their children to advance legislative and systems change.
+Our policy work has resulted in the successful passage of over 200 pieces of legislation.
+The Partnership believes that, by representing and empowering our membership, advocates, and state policy makers, we can address the root causes of domestic violence and work together to end it.

-It is through our shared expertise in creating system-wide change by way of our public policy, prevention, communications, and capacity building programs that we are able to support and invest in survivors and families and endeavor to end domestic violence at the intersection of patriarchal violence.
+Through policy, prevention, communications, and capacity building, we work to create safe, healthy and thriving relationships and communities.
 Every day we inspire, inform and connect all those concerned with this issue, because we believe that together, we’re stronger.
-With offices in Sacramento, the Partnership’s member programs span the entire state.

 A California free from domestic violence.